past-networks/template_repo/README.md

 * [Name], [ORCID], [Institution]

 ## Funding
-The Past Social Networks Projects is funded by the Carlsberg Foundation, Semper Ardens Accelerate in 2022-2026.
+*The Past Social Networks Projects* is funded by the Carlsberg Foundation, Semper Ardens Accelerate no. XXX in 2022-2026.

 ## License
 CC-BY-SA 4.0, see attached [License.md](./License.md)